top of page

 Iolo Williams

-Naturalist and TV presenter, Iolo Williams, has joined Tir Natur's team as our ambassador:
+Naturalist and TV presenter, Iolo Williams, is Tir Natur's ambassador:

 “Cymru is one of the most nature-depleted countries on the planet and the State of Nature report shows that, despite conservation efforts, wildlife numbers are still falling.
 In my lifetime, I have witnessed huge declines in species such as hedgehogs, lapwing and yellowhammer.
 If we are to turn things around, we must show more ambition.